Negro: Spanish language

 In Spanish, negro (feminine negra) is most commonly used for the color black, but it can also be used to describe people with dark-colored skin.
 In Spain, Mexico, and almost all of Latin America, negro (lower-cased, as ethnonyms are generally not capitalized in Romance languages) means just 'black colour' and does not refer by itself to any ethnic or race unless further context is provided.
 As in English, this Spanish word is often used figuratively and negatively, to mean 'irregular' or 'undesirable', as in mercado negro ('black market').
-However, in most Spanish-speaking countries, negro and negra are commonly as a form of endearment, when used to refer partners or close friends.
+However, in most Spanish-speaking countries, negro and negra are commonly as a form of endearment, when used to refer to partners or close friends.

 Spanish East Indies

 In the Philippines, which historically had almost no contact with the Atlantic slave trade, the Spanish-derived term negro (feminine negra) is still commonly used to refer to black people, as well as to people with dark-colored skin (both native and foreign).
-Like in Spanish usage, it has no negative connotations when referring to black people.
+As in Spanish usage, it has no negative connotations when referring to black people.
 However, it can be mildly pejorative when referring to the skin color of other native Filipinos due to traditional beauty standards.
 The use of the term for the color black is restricted to Spanish phrases or nouns.

 Negrito (feminine negrita) is also a term used in the Philippines to refer to the various darker-skinned native ethnic groups that partially descended from early Australo-Melanesian migrations.
 These groups include the Aeta, Ati, Mamanwa, and the Batak, among others.
 Despite physical appearances, they all speak Austronesian languages and are genetically related to other Austronesian Filipinos.
 The island of Negros is named after them.
 The term Negrito has entered scientific usage in the English language based on the original Spanish/Filipino usage to refer to similar populations in South and Southeast Asia.
 However, the appropriateness of using the word to bundle people of similar physical appearances has been questioned as genetic evidence show they do not have close shared ancestry.